Active transportation promotion and education

 The Active Transportation Promotion and Enabling Plan (ATPEP): Background Report presents a set of high-level strategies for promotion and encouragement efforts through marketing campaigns, school-based programs, and road user education.

 Our Transportation 2040 Plan aims to have two-thirds of all trips in Vancouver made by walking, cycling, and transit by 2040.
-The following report card highlights current progress made.
+The following report cards highlight current progress made.

 The premier conference in North America for walking and bicycling professionals